bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 57°
-- scattered clouds
+- overcast clouds
-- 61% humidity
+- 47% humidity
-- 24 mph wind
+- 18 mph wind

-2.3 inches of rain in the past 24 hours
+4 inches of rain in the past 24 hours

 ## Temperature Comparison